vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 Source: https://www.resound.com/en-us/online-hearing-test

-I set the speakers to balanced at maximum volume.
+I used headphones and set the speakers to balanced at maximum volume.

 Left ear: